michaelpq/michaelpq.github.io/manuals/arch-linux/installation-2/wm/index.markdown

 ---
 author: Michael Paquier
-date: 2012-04-18 08:59:26+00:00
+date: 2012-10-17 01:56:58+00:00
 layout: page
 type: page
-slug: installation-of-xfce-in-virtualbox-or-nvidia-driver
+slug: xfce
-title: XFCE - Basics
+title: XFCE
 tags:
 - xfce
-- installation
-- deployment
-- pacman
+- install
 - archlinux
-- window
-- desktop
+- graphic
-- initialize
+- card
 - slim
+- installation
+- linux
+- xfce
+- i3
-- graphic
+- awesome

 ---
-Here are the details to install XFCE, a light-weight desktop system.
+Here are the details to install a window manager.
+There are many choices available under-the-hood, among them:

+  * XFCE, a light-weight desktop system.
+  * i3, a light-weight window tiling manager
+  * awesome, other light-weight window tiling manager, using lua for configuration

 With the unusable Unity and Gnome switching to Gnome 3, more and more people are moving to such light environments.
 This page supposes that you already installed an ArchLinux environment (went to the end of the